 1. You and your partner/ spouse both fill out online questionnaires.
 To do that please click the registration button located below.
 You will also be asked about 20 minutes worth of questions about your relationship, what type of couples counseling you are looking for and tell us your availability.
 This will help reduce time on paperwork in the intake meeting.
 If you prefer to do the questionnaires by mail that is an option, email or call to request.

 2. Then you will get the link to our online meeting room to meet with you both together for your initial screening (30-50 minutes, depending on need) where we will work out any technology issues, and ask about each of your general goals for treatment.
 Note that we can't do the screening meeting without both partner's online questionnaires.
 And if you need individual time with the screener due to something individual going on, just ask.

 3. You will then be placed with your therapist, matched to your needs and availability.
-Your therapist will email you the link to their personal Zoomroom where you will meet from then on.
+Your therapist will email you directions to our clinic or the link to their personal Zoomroom for future meetings.

-If you have further questions and would like to speak with staff first, you can email us at email@example.com or call Dr Ripley at 757-352-4296
+If you have further questions and would like to speak with staff first, you can email us at firstname.lastname@example.org or call the Psychological Services Clinic at 757-352-4488